1.12 Allegations against Persons who work with Children (including Staff, Carers and Volunteers)

 If a concern or an allegation requiring immediate attention is received outside normal office hours the designated senior manager should consult straight away with the Children's Social Care Out of Hours Service (see Local Contacts) or South Yorkshire Police via 999 if an emergency or 101.
 The designated senior manager should ensure that the LADO is informed the next working day.

-If a police officer receives an allegation they should report it without delay to the designated Police Sergeant based in the Safeguarding Hub, who should inform the LADO straight away (or ensure that the LADO is informed the next working day if the allegation is received out of hours).
+If a police officer receives an allegation they should report it without delay to the designated Police Sergeant based in the Sheffield Safeguarding HUB, who should inform the LADO straight away (or ensure that the LADO is informed the next working day if the allegation is received out of hours).

 If the complaint or allegation is received by Children's Social Care, the person receiving the allegation should report it straight away by contacting the Sheffield Safeguarding HUB to the LADO, inform their line manager of the allegation and ensure their manager is copied into the referral to the Sheffield Safeguarding HUB then to the LADO.
 If the allegation / concern is received out of hours, the Sheffield Safeguarding HUB should be informed the next working day.